eBay/EBNObservable/Documentation.md

 * Setting a property to the same value it currently has will not cause observers to fire.
 For properties of object type, uses pointer comparison and not `isEqual:` to determine equality.
 * Observable is designed to work with ARC exclusively, and it requires iOS 6.
 * Observable has several asserts for programmer errors and places that may need improvement.
 One such place is that we only currently work with a few types of struct properties.
 Every struct property needs to be special cased.
 * Observable can interoperate with Apple's KVO.
-Both systems can observe the same property without interfering with each other.
+Both systems can observe the same property of the same object without interfering with each other.

 # Observable Collections Reference #

-Observable has subclasses for `NSMutableArray`, `NSMutableSet` and `NSMutableDictionary` that implement the `EBNObservable` protocol, meaning that they can be observed and their contents can be observed just like any Observable subclass.
+Observable has subclasses for `NSMutableArray`, `NSMutableSet` and `NSMutableDictionary` that can be observed and their contents can be observed just like any Observable subclass.

 Specifically: